-Chatham Bars Inn – 100 Years of Luxury
+Chatham Bars Inn celebrates 100 years of luxury

 When the Chatham Bars Inn opened for business in June of 1914, the new resort was the picture of luxury.
 Situated high on a bluff overlooking Aunt Lydia’s Cove—and the Atlantic beyond—the inn offered farm-fresh ingredients in the dining room, and soundproofed plastered walls and running water in the guestrooms—luxuries of the time.
 The grounds also featured two pools—one freshwater, one saltwater—as well as tennis courts, a nine-hole golf course, and plenty more for patrons to do.
 Activities included fishing, sailing, hunting, and sunbathing, and affluent travelers from the Bay State and beyond flocked to the resort, which was easily accessible by automobile, train, and boat.